 How Shipping Impacts Customer Service

 Shipping is an extremely vital part of the online shopping experience when it comes to customer satisfaction and positive customer feedback.
-In fact, 80% of consumers say that what stands out the most in their overall online shopping experience is the shipping experience.
+In fact, 80% of consumers say that what stands out the most in their overall online shopping experience is the fulfillment experience.

 Choosing a 3PL Provider